 Immunization protects you from disease.Get protected, get immunized.

-This vaccine is given to adults 65 years and older.
+This vaccine is given to adults 65 years and older and anyone who lives in a long term care facility.

 Anyone 2 to 64 years of age at high risk of severe pneumococcal disease due to health problems (e.g., heart, lung, kidney, liver problems; diabetes; weak immune system), should have this vaccine.